bmershon/N134JB/documents/oil_change_inspection_checklist.md

 ## Wheels

-- [ ] Ensure tires are not too low.
+- [ ] Ensure tire pressures are not too low.
+Fill with extender kept in the in-aircraft tool bag.
 - [ ] Inspect tread.
 Prepare to buy new tires.

 ## Cabin